mattbierner/khepri/index.md

 package ()
 with
-    // Import the stream library and unpack import 'stream' stream#{cons toArray reverse}
+    // Import the stream library and unpack import 'stream' stream#{cons foldl reverse}
 in {
     // Declare global.
-    // Khepri is lexically scope and vars must be defined before use static console;
+    // Khepri is lexically scoped and vars must be defined before use static console;

     var s = stream.from [2, 3, 4];